MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/paypal.md

 Billing agreement support, which allows for creation of new authorizations upon expiration of the original authorization, will be added in a future release.

-## Prerequisites for the PayPal connector
+## Testing the PayPal connector

-### Testing
+### Creating a PayPal developer account

-To test the PayPal connector in a sandbox environment, you must create a PayPal sandbox environment.
-To create a sandbox environment:
+To test the PayPal connector, you must first create PayPal developer credentials and a PayPal sandbox environment.

 1. Navigate to the [**Test and go live**](https://developer.paypal.com/docs/business/test-and-go-live/) page provided as part of PayPal's development resources.
-2. Click [**Get Started**](https://developer.paypal.com/docs/platforms/get-started/) link on the **Test and go live** page should be used to create sandbox environment crentials.
+2. Click the [**Get Started**](https://developer.paypal.com/docs/platforms/get-started/) link on the **Test and go live** page.
 3. From that page, click **Log in to the Developer Dashboard**.
-4. If propted to log in, click **Sign up**.
+4. If prompted to log in, click **Sign up**.
 5. Select **Business Account**, then click **Next**.
 6. Provide the email address you want to associate with your PayPal account and create a password for your PayPal account.
 7. In the next form, fill out contact information details, then read the PayPal user agreement and Privacy statement.
 If you agree to the terms, click **Agree and Create Account**.